aws-samples/aws-get-started-workshop/content/02-base/02-set-up-landing-zone.md

 ### AWS Organizations Email Verification Request

-You will receive one more email with subject AWS Organizations email verification request to the master account email address.
+You will receive one more email with subject AWS Organizations email verification request to the management account email address.
 Click on Verify your email address to continue with inviting newly created accounts into AWS Organization.

 ### AWS Notification Email Messages for Each Region